ArmDeveloperEcosystem/sysreport/README.md

 # System Capabilities Reporter

-Sysreport is a system capability reporting tool that gives application developers a quick summary of what performance features are available on the system the tool is running on.
+Sysreport is a system capability reporting tool that gives application developers a quick summary of what performance features are available on the Linux system the tool is running on.

 This tool is aimed at anyone trying to profile performance on Arm-based systems; this includes cloud instances, bare metal servers, and small devices such as developer boards and Raspberry Pi devices.